magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 * `-p, --port PORT`
 * `-k, --httpkit`

-In the contest of the current project, I'm interested in the `-p` task option.
+In the context of the current project, I'm interested in the `-p` task option.
 But I'd like to test the project on the famous asynchronous [`http-kit`](http://www.http-kit.org/) web server as well.